-Academic Support Services assists students' efforts to successfully navigate the rigors of competitive higher education, to develop independent critical thinking, to learn to express ideas with clarity and to become committed to academic excellence.
+The Academic Resource Center offers a number of services which assist students' efforts to successfully navigate the rigors of competitive higher education, to develop independent critical thinking, to learn to express ideas with clarity, and to become committed to academic excellence.
 The office provides a variety of resources to accomplish its mission.
 The award-winning Peer Tutoring Program is the keystone of our services; peer tutors are powerful agents of change.
 Peer tutoring is offered to all full-time day students.
-We utilize peer tutors in several ways, including individual tutoring, content workshops, learning assistants in the classroom, tutor training, and in first year study skills seminars.
+We utilize peer tutors in several ways, including individual tutoring, content workshops, learning assistants in the classroom, tutor training, and in first-year study skills seminars.

-Peer tutoring is provided by students who have been recommended by the faculty and then selected and trained by Academic Support.
+Peer tutoring is provided by students who have been recommended by the faculty and then selected and trained.
 Muhlenberg College's Peer Tutoring program is certified by the College Reading and Learning Association to the Master Tutor Level.
 Tutoring is available in most subject areas through individual or small group sessions.
-Full-time day students who wish to receive tutoring should fill out an application in the Office of Academic Support Services before the seventh week of the semester.
+Full-time day students who wish to receive tutoring should fill out an application in the Academic Resource Center before the seventh week of the semester.
 A student may receive tutoring from one to two hours per week, per subject area, based on academic need and tutor availability.

-In addition to the nationally recognized tutoring program, Academic Support Services includes three professional Learning Specialists who help students become better aware of themselves as learners.
+In addition to the nationally recognized tutoring program, the Academic Resource Center includes three professional Learning Specialists who help students become better aware of themselves as learners.
 The developmental concerns of traditional students evolve during their four years.
 Our services are based upon current research and practices in developmental education and cognitive science, and our programs are structured to accommodate students' changing needs.